DaeJunLee/AndroidStudioPlugin/README.md

-# AndroidStudioPlugin
+# AndroidStudio
-It is plugin list for Android Studio
+It is list about Android studio

 ## Plugins
 ~[RoboPOJOGenerator](https://github.com/robohorse/RoboPOJOGenerator)~